Dive Deeper with Leah Carey

 LEAH: Yeah.
 So we’ve skipped a portion of your history here because I know that you were married and you also told me that you have two children, so are they biological children or adopted?

 LEAH: Okay.
 So you have never gone through the birth experience?
-PAULETTE: No.

 PAULETTE: You’re not surprised, are you?